Matt Dillon: Early life

-Dillon was born in New Rochelle, New York to homemaker Mary Ellen and Paul Dillon, a portrait painter and sales manager for toy bear manufacturer Union Camp.
-Paul Dillon also was the long-time golf coach at Fordham University, having been enshrined in the school's Hall of Fame in 2019 His paternal grandmother was the sister of comic strip artist Alex Raymond, the creator of Flash Gordon.
+Dillon was raised in a close-knit Roman Catholic family of Irish descent in Mamaroneck, New York by homemaker Mary Ellen and Paul Dillon, a portrait painter and sales manager for toy bear manufacturer Union Camp.
+Paul Dillon also was the long-time golf coach at Fordham University, having been enshrined in the school's Hall of Fame in 2019.
 Dillon is the second of six children with one sister and four brothers, one of whom is actor Kevin Dillon.
-Dillon was raised in a close-knit Roman Catholic family of Irish descent.
-He grew up in Mamaroneck, New York.
+His paternal grandmother was the sister of comic strip artist Alex Raymond, the creator of Flash Gordon.

 Career

 In 1978, Jane Bernstein and a friend were helping director Jonathan Kaplan cast the teen drama Over the Edge when they found Dillon cutting class at Hommocks Middle School in Larchmont.
 Dillon auditioned for a role and made his debut in the film.
 The film received a regional, limited theatrical release in May 1979, and grossed only slightly over $200,000.
 Dillon's performance was well-received, which led to his casting in two films released the following year: the teenage sex comedy Little Darlings, in which Kristy McNichol's character loses her virginity to a boy from the camp across the lake, played by Dillon, and the more serious teen dramedy My Bodyguard, where he played a high-school bully opposite Chris Makepeace.
-The films, released in March and July 1980, respectively, were box office successes and raised Dillon's profile among teenage audiences.
+The films, released in March and July 1980, respectively, were box office successes and raised Dillon's profile among teen audiences.